North Korea and weapons of mass destruction: Pyongyang Bio-technical Institute visit

+Diplomacy

+North Korea is a party to the Biological Weapons Convention (BWC).
+Although the nation has signed the BWC, it "has failed to provide a BWC Confidence-Building Measure declaration since 1990."

+In 1988, North Korea became a party with a reservation to the 1925 Geneva Protocol, which prohibits the use of chemical and biological weapons in international warfare.
+It did so with the common reservation option that it would cease to be bound against states and their allies not observing the protocol.
+This means if a state initiates "first use" of chemical or biological weapons, North Korea would consider itself legally able to begin "second use" chemical and biological attacks.
+This is despite the fact that chemical and biological warfare is considered illegal under customary international humanitarian law.

 Delivery systems

+The Korean People's Army Strategic Force, founded in 2012, operates surface-to-surface missiles in nuclear and non-nuclear roles.
+Modern examples include ballistic missiles such as the intercontinental-range Hwasong-17, intermediate-range Hwasong-12, medium-range Hwasong-9, and short-range Hwasong-11D.
+In addition, the Strategic Force operates the Hwasal-1 and Hwasal-2 land-attack cruise missiles, and the country is developing submarine-launched missiles including for the Hero Kim Kun Ok submarine.

 History

 In the late 1970s or early 1980s, the DPRK received several longer range Scud-B missiles from Egypt (which in turn received those missiles from the USSR, Bulgaria and Poland).
 The USSR had refused to supply Scuds directly to North Korea, but North Korea, starting in the 1970s, has produced missiles based on its design: a local production basis was established, and the first modified copy was named Hwasong-5.
 With time, more advanced types of missiles were developed.
 Eventually North Korea equipped itself with ballistic missiles, capable of reaching Japan.
 In the 1990s, North Korea sold medium-sized nuclear capable missiles to Pakistan in a deal facilitated by China.

 North Korea's ability to deliver weapons of mass destruction to a hypothetical target is somewhat limited by its missile technology.
 In 2005, North Korea's total range with its Hwasong-7 (Nodong) missiles was estimated as 900 km with a 1,000 kg payload.
 That is enough to reach South Korea, and parts of Japan, Russia, and China.
 The Hwasong-10 is a North Korean designed intermediate-range ballistic missile with range capabilities of up to 2,490 km (1,550 mi), and could carry a nuclear warhead.

 In an online interview published in 2006, the Japanese Ministry of Defense's analyst Hideshi Takesada argued that North Korea's desire of unification is similar to North Vietnam, and warned of the possibility of North Korea's compulsory merger with South Korea by threats of nuclear weapons, taking advantage of any possible decrease in the U.S. military presence in South Korea, after North Korea deploys several hundred mobile ICBMs aimed at the United States.
 In 2016, Israeli analyst Uzi Rubin said that the missile program had demonstrated "remarkable achievements".